cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 In this document, we describe Verifiable Distributed Aggregation Functions (VDAFs) as a general class of protocols that achieve this goal by distributing trust among a number of non-colluding aggregation servers.
-Privacy is achieved so long as one of the servers executes the protocol honestly.
+Privacy is achieved as long as a subset of the servers executes the protocol honestly.
 At the same time, VDAFs are "verifiable" in the sense that malformed inputs that would otherwise garble the output of the computation can be detected and removed from the set of inputs.
 The cost of these benefits is the need for multiple servers to participate in the protocol, and the need to ensure they do not collude to undermine the VDAF's privacy guarantees.

 The VDAF abstraction, presented in {{vdaf}}, is based on a variety of